K20shores/handwritingAI/README.md

 All data is taken from the MNIST dataset curated by Yann LeCun, Corinna Cortes, and Christopher J.C.
 Burges from [this website](http://yann.lecun.com/exdb/mnist/).

 # Run
 Running `python3 handwritingAI.py --train` will train the AI with the default number of layers (1 hidden layer with 10 nodes), a learning rate of 3 (eta = 3), and a mini-batch size of 10.
-After the training is finished, AI's information will be saved in `configs/config.conf`.
+After the training is finished, the AI's information will be saved in `configs/config.conf`.

 To use this default config file to predict against the test data, run `python3 handwritingAI.py --predict`.